McGuire Named Region's Top Women's Cross Country Coach

 As a Wolverine student-athlete (1976-79), McGuire was an All-American under legendary U-M men's cross country coach Ron Warhurst.
 McGuire set the Big Ten three-mile record (now retired) in 1976, while competing with the Wolverine cross country and track teams.
 He competed on the U.S. cross country team at the World Cross Country Championships in Madrid, Spain, and won the 1981 Detroit Free Press Marathon.

-Originally from Matawan, N.J., McGuire earned a degree in social studies and history from the University of Michigan in 1979.
+Originally from Matawan, New Jersey, McGuire earned a degree in social studies and history from the University of Michigan in 1979.
 He currently resides in Ann Arbor.

 McGuire by the Numbers